fsg55/ProteinMusicMakers/README.md

-This is a project under development, consisting of multiple programs (files.jar and files.exe) that are being developed in the search for music contained in nucleic acids and proteins, although so far I have only musicalized nucleic acids, and revealed the rhythm intrinsic of each human model protein(this finished today 01/June/2020).
+This is a project under development, consisting of multiple programs (files.jar and files.exe) that are being developed in the search for music contained in nucleic acids and proteins, although so far I have musicalized nucleic acids and proteins, and revealed the rhythm intrinsic of each human model protein(this finished on June/01/2020).

 Credits: my most sincere thanks to ALL those who put their work and their knowledge free on Internet, without which I could not have developed anything;